oddlama/nix-config/STRUCTURE.md

 - `pkgs/` Custom packages and scripts

 - `secrets/` Global secrets and age identities
   - `global.nix.age` Repository-wide global secrets.
-Available on nodes via the repo module as `config.repo.secrets.global`.
+Will be merged with regular globals, structure is defined by `modules/globals.nix`.
   - `backup.pub` Backup age-identity in case I ever lose my YubiKey or it breaks.
   - `yk1-nix-rage.pub` Master YubiKey split-identity.
 Used as a key-grab.